bast/runtest/doc/developers/contributing.rst

 Yes please!
 Please follow this excellent guide: http://www.contribution-guide.org.
 We do not require any formal copyright assignment or contributor license agreement.
-Any contributions intentionally sent upstream are presumed to be offered under terms of the OSI-approved BSD 3-clause license.
+Any contributions intentionally sent upstream are presumed to be offered under terms of the Mozilla Public License Version 2.0.

 Methods, and variables that start with underscore are private.